-- i) At Under 19 competitions, 4 disciplines (without Riding) are obligatory. - ii) For Under 17 competitions, Swimming and Laser Run are obligatory. - iii) For all other Youth competitions, only Swimming and Running are obligatory - iv) The LOC may include one or more of the other events if wished.
+- i) Under 19 and Under 17 competitions are organised with 5 disciplines in four events: Obstacle, Fencing, Swimming and Laser Run. - ii) For all other Youth competitions, only Swimming and Laser Run are obligatory - iii) The LOC may include one or more of the other events if wished.